By Christopher Brown of OCDCarCare.com

 The Overall objective of Washing Microfiber is to leave individual microfiber fibers (pile) Completely Unclogged.

-Microfiber should be cleaned as many times as necessary until zero contaminants AND detergent remain embedded within the pile (individual strands) of the microfiber.
+Clean microfiber as many times as necessary until zero contaminants AND detergent remain embedded within the pile (individual strands) of the microfiber.

 For a more in-depth look into the history, construction and usages of microfiber, see OCDCarCare’s article: Understanding Detailing Microfiber Towel Types & Uses.